 In May 2018, the Bangko Sentral ng Pilipinas (BSP) issued new rules that credit card providers in the country must follow:

 For example, if you get approved for a BDO, BPI, or Metrobank credit card, you can avail of the issuer’s virtual card (BDO Virtual Card, BPI eCredit, or Metrobank ON Internet Mastercard).
 Using a separate card just for internet shopping protects you from online shopping scams, as it has a different card number from your regular card.

 Debit cards provide the same convenience as credit cards do.
 You can use your debit card for transactions online and at stores that accept Visa or Mastercard.

 If a hacker steals your card information, you’re more likely to recover your money if it’s taken from a credit card than a debit card.

-What makes rewards points great is that they generally don’t expire, as long as your account is in good credit standing.
+Credit card rewards are something you can’t always enjoy when paying with cash or debit card.
+More importantly, rewards points generally don’t expire, as long as your account is in good credit standing.

 If you’re anxious about getting declined for a credit card because of your low income, you’ll be glad to know that there are credit cards with low minimum income requirements that you can qualify for.